New Educational Activities at the Remick Museum

 Additionally, we offer the following programs — many can be adjusted to fit any learning level.
 Some of the same topics can be brought to the classroom through our Outreach Program and Education Kits.

-- History-focused, season-based and highly interactive learning experiences
+- We provide history-focused, season-based and highly interactive learning experiences*

-- Season-appropriate activities are available to complement classroom studies—we will help with your selection
+- Season-appropriate activities are available to complement classroom studies—we can help with your selection

 - Various learning levels can be accomodated with most of the activities